argoproj/argo-cd/docs/basics/clusters/index.md

 # Argo CD target clusters

 By default an Argo CD instance can deploy applications to the [same cluster](internal/) it is installed on.
-However, Argo CD has the capability to connect and deploy to [external clusters](external).
+Additionally, Argo CD has the capability to connect and deploy to [external clusters](external).

 This means that there are several topologies for handling multiple clusters with Argo CD

 1. Using one Argo CD instance per cluster
-1. Using a centralized Argo CD instance that handles all cluster
+1. Using a centralized Argo CD instance that handles all clusters
 1. A mixture of both strategies.
 For example you can have different groups of children clusters managed by multiple parent Argo CD instances

 Let's see those options in turn: